Warning

 1 x UNOPS Representative (permanent)

-Terms of Reference and Rules of Procedure for the IMAS Steering Group are found in Annex B and associated Appendixes.
+Terms of Reference and Rules of Procedure for the IMAS SG are found in Annex B and associated Appendixes.

 12.4 IMAS Review Board

-A Review Board has been constituted to provide technical input to the IMAS framework.
-The IMAS Review Board should consist of the following members:
+A Review Board (RB) has been constituted to provide technical input to the IMAS framework.
+The IMAS RB should consist of the following members:

 1 x GICHD Representative (permanent)

-IMAS Technical Working Groups are groups which are formed for a limited duration, mandated by the Review Board, to develop or review IMAS content as part of the Review Board workplan.
+IMAS technical working groups (TWG) may be formed for a limited duration, mandated by the IMAS RB, to develop, revise or recommend the withdrawal of IMAS documents as part of the IMAS RB workplan.

-Terms of Reference and Rules of Procedure for the Technical Working Groups are found in Annex B.
+Terms of Reference and Rules of Procedure for the TWG are found in Annex B.

 13. Responsibilities